The North Leicestershire Association of the National Trust runs particularly interesting tours.

 It’s now maintained by Leicester City Council and opened occasionally by the Leicestershire Industrial History Society: http://www.lihs.org.uk/Industrial_heritage2.html.

-We were guided round to and into the tunnel by Chris and David as far as the first ventilation shaft.
-The whole tunnel is a mile long, but the cutting beyond the east portal is filled in, and access to the tunnel is through a manhole in someone’s garden.
+We were guided to the west portal and into the tunnel by Chris and David as far as the first ventilation shaft.
+The whole tunnel is a mile long, but the cutting beyond the east portal is filled in, and access to that end of the tunnel is through a manhole in someone’s garden.

 I was glad to have access to one of the monuments of Britain’s industrial history, and to gain a close-up, first-hand idea of the magnitude of the achievements of the Stephensons and their generation of pioneering engineers.